Diamond Certification: How to Read a Diamond Grading Report?

 It also describes characteristics of diamonds such as the diamond’s shape, measurements, symmetry and any imperfections, whether internal or external.

-If you have never seen a diamond certificate click this sample GIA certificate for a quick view at what a real cert looks like:
+If you have never seen a diamond certificate, here is what a real cert looks like:

 A diamond certificate typically contains the following information: